code-with-amitk/Code-examples/cpu_memory_thread_process/CPU/PCI/Peripheral-Devices/PCIConfigSpace.md

 		- Lowest 1 MB is used by PCI-Bus-0.
 		- Next 1 MB is used by PCI-Bus-1.

-# B. How to Know Exact starting address of MMCFG-Space
+# B. How to Know MMCFG-Base
 - ACPI-Table

 # C. Commands to see PCI devices: